macymuhia/mattgathu.github.io/_posts/2017-10-01-testing-rust-cli-apps.md

 Integration tests are more complex to write compared to unit tests, moreso for CLI applications that require the emulation of a terminal environment.

-Rust provides [std::process::Command](https://doc.rust-lang.org/std/process/struct.Command.html) that makes it to call an executable and be able to monitor it's environment, input, output and status.
+Rust provides [std::process::Command](https://doc.rust-lang.org/std/process/struct.Command.html) that makes it simple to call an executable and be able to monitor it's environment, input, output and status.

 The [assert_cli](https://github.com/killercup/assert_cli) crate makes it easy to write integration tests by abstracting rust internals and